apayne28/toy-problems/README.md

-This repo contains solutions from daily toy problem questions
+This repo contains solutions from toy problem questions